Cecil County Fair to return with old favorites, new additions

 Last year’s weather put a real damper on attendance, cutting the numbers from 70,000 to about 45,000.
 During the nine-day run, the fairgrounds were hit with repeated torrential rains, which meant delays or cancellations of events.

 “Every year has its new sets of challenges.
 We’re looking forward to maybe Mother Nature being in a little better mood than she was last year during the fair.
-I think 14 inches of rain during last year’s fair was a little hard to handle, but this year’s going to be a better year for sure,” Moore said.
+I think 14 inches of rain during last year’s fair was a little hard to handle, but this year’s going to be a better year for sure,” said Moore, who will be leading his first fair after taking over for former Fair Board President Al Miller who stepped down after being elected to the county council.
+Moore previously served as vice president under Miller for about a decade.

-So far the National Weather Service is predicting clear, dry skies and daytime temperatures in the low-to-mid 90s and less than 80 degrees at nightfall through the weekend.
+While there may not be much rain in the upcoming week’s forecast, the fair will have to contend with blistering heat and humidity for the first weekend.
+The National Weather Service is predicting clear, dry skies and daytime temperatures in the high 90s and less than 80 degrees at nightfall.

 The Cecil County Fair features 4-H members showing animals and testing other skills, plus displays, vendors, and continuous entertainment.
 This is the best way to see the county’s agriculture community up close with chances to meet pigs, goats, cows, rabbits, chickens, sheep and see even more on display.